DBE IN LOUISIANA

 1 beaten egg white

-Roll out pastry very thinly and cut 6" rounds with a saucer.
+Roll out pastry very thinly and cur 6" rounds (use a saucer)

-Dampen the edges, draw up the pastry over the filling, pinch together, turn over and flatten with rolling pin until a few currants just show through.
+Dampen the edges, draw up the pastry over the filling, pinch together, turn over and flatten with rolling pin until a few currants show through

-Make three cuts on top of each cake.
+Make 2 or 3 small cuts on top of each cake

-Place on baking sheet and bake for 15 minutes or until golden.
+Place on parchment paper on baking sheet and bake for 15 minutes or until golden.

 These delicious cakes have been made in the town of Eccles for centuries.
 The first week of September was traditionally the time of the Eccles Wake, when the cakes were sold.